 CHUCKLEFLASH!!!!
 HUGE NEWS – EDINBURGH LAUGHTER CLUB FREE TO CARERS

 Jo Bluett of Laughter For Health is the first Laughter Professional in the UK to secure direct funding from the Scottish Government through CIS (Carer Information Strategy) monies; administered via NHS Lothian and the City of Edinburgh Council Integrated Carer Support team, the long-term funding is the first of its kind in the UK to support a public laughter club project measuring and evaluating the effects of regular, ongoing laughter on physical, mental and emotional health over a three year period.
 The project’s research findings will be presented to the Scottish Government.
 Whoop whoooooop!

 From Thursday 17th April 2014, the Thursday Laughter Club has been FREE* to unpaid carers living in Edinburgh (registration is required).
 We received some funding to run a one year pilot from 2014/15 to evaluate the impact of attending a regular laughter club on carers’ health and well-being.
-In April 2019 we secured a SIXTH YEAR of funding with the project continuing up until April 2020!
+In April 2020 we will secure a SEVENTH YEAR of funding with the project continuing up until April 2021!

 * Places are free to carers however conditions do apply – the free place is subject to a registration process and agreement/commitment to attend laughter club on a regular basis, along with participation in very simple, regular evaluations (no more than 6 forms over a year in total).
 Sooooooo exciting!!!!

 EDINBURGH LAUGHTER CLUB WAS FEATURED ON BBC2 TRUST ME, I’M A DOCTOR ON 1ST NOVEMBER 2017 – SEE LINK HERE (not the entire broadcast segment – but most of it!).